SolitworkAS/sw-afc-public-infra/README.md

 ### Q1: What should I do if I encounter an error stating `... context deadline exceeded ...` during installation or update?
 **A:** This error often occurs due to issues with the internet connection.
 A simple solution is to try running the command `terraform apply` again.
 If the problem persists, ensure that your internet connection is stable and retry.

+### Q2: Why aren't users receiving an invitation email after I create them in the ESG Users page?
+**A:** To resolve this issue, first verify that your solution is correctly configured with a valid SMTP in the terraform.tfvars file, specifically under the "Initial Admin User Information for ESG Application" section.
+If this configuration is incomplete, please fill out all the required fields and execute the `terraform apply` command to apply the changes.
+This should ensure that invitation emails are sent out successfully.
+After a successful configuration, go to the ESG Users page, locate the users who need the invitation email, click the three dots next to each user, and select 'Resend Invitation Email'.